 Supply shortages and mining batter the AIB market

-Quarter-to-quarter graphics add-in board shipments increased significantly by 13.4% and increased by 9.1% year-to-year.
+Quarter-to-quarter graphics add-in board shipments decreased by -3.9% and decreased -6.5% year-to-year.

 The add-in board market will grow at a compound annual rate of 0.3 percent during 2020-2025 to reach a total of 43 million units at the end of the forecast period.
 Over the next five years, the penetration of add-in boards in the PC will grow to reach a level of 21 percent.